hashicorp/terraform-provider-aws/names/README.md

 **NOTE:** The information in `data/names_data.hcl` affects the provider, generators, documentation, website navigation, etc. working correctly. _Please do not make any changes until you understand the table below._

-The core of the `names` package is `data/names_data.hcl`, which contains hcl data about naming in the AWS Provider, AWS Go SDKs v1 and v2, and AWS CLI.
+The core of the `names` package is `data/names_data.hcl`, which contains HCL data about naming in the AWS Provider, AWS Go SDKs v1 and v2, and AWS CLI.
 The file is dynamically embedded at build time in the AWS Provider and referenced by generators when generating code. _The information it contains must be correct._ Please double-check any changes.

 Consumers of `names` include: